Roenan12/workout-timer/README.md

 - **Exercise Speed Control**: Adjust how fast each exercise should be performed.
 - **Break Lengths**: Set custom break durations between exercises.
 - **Sound Notifications**: Audible sound when the duration state changes and timer finish.
+- **Increment and Decrement**: Adjust the time duration manually.
+- **Performance Optimization**: Utilizes `useEffect` for state synchronization, `memo` for component memoization, and `useMemo` for optimizing constant arrays with reactive values.

+## Additional Features
 - **Play, Pause, Stop Functionality**: Control the timer with these functionalities.
-- **Increment and Decrement**: Adjust the time duration manually.
 - **Alarm Sound**: An alarm sound plays when the timer reaches zero.
-- **Performance Optimization**: Utilizes `useEffect` for state synchronization, `memo` for component memoization, and `useMemo` for optimizing constant arrays with reactive values.

 ## Learning Objectives

 This project was primarily developed to understand and apply the following React concepts: